ChrisSteinbach/kauffman/README.md

 # Kauffman

 Kauffman is a Python project containing a set of command-line tools for analyzing software architecture.
-It leverages concepts like Random Boolean Networks (RBNs) to model and analyze system robustness, stability, and other properties.
+It uses Random Boolean Networks (RBNs) to model and analyze system robustness, stability, and other properties.

 ## Features

 - Simulation of Random Boolean Networks (RBNs).
 - Analysis of architecture robustness to perturbations.
 - Tools for generating and visualizing network properties.
-- Command-line interface for running simulations and analyses.

 ## Installation

 To use the project in a development environment, clone the repository and install it in **editable mode**:

 ```bash
 git clone https://github.com/ChrisSteinbach/kauffman.git